 - You write a third article, “Couple marry in Sydney but the husband is already married”.
 This piece of content is about a newspaper article.
 It is not necessarily evergreen content.
 It is a media piece about a specific case.
 It can, however, still be linked to your first article as already being married is grounds for a short marriage.

 Posting to your social media platforms

-As you build your list of evergreen content on your website, it provides a bank of articles you can continue to promote across your social media platforms; for example, Facebook and LinkedIn.
-It will solidify your expertise and experience in relation to that content.
+As you build your list of evergreen content pages on your website, you're creating s a bank of articles you can continue to promote across your social media platforms; for example, Facebook and LinkedIn.
+It will solidify your expertise and experience in relation to that information.